Greece in the Eurovision Song Contest 2003: At Eurovision

 The Eurovision Song Contest 2003 took place at the Skonto Hall in Riga, Latvia, on 24 May 2003.
 According to the Eurovision rules, the participant list for the contest was composed of: the winning country from the previous year's contest; any countries which had not participated in the previous year's contest; and those which had obtained the highest placing in the previous contest, up to the maximum 26 participants in total.
 The draw for running order had previously been held on 29 November 2002 in Riga, with the results being revealed during a delayed broadcast of the proceedings later that day.
 The contest was broadcast within Greece on ET1 television and ERA radio with commentary by Dafni Bokota and Nikos Triboulidis, respectively.

 "Never Let You Go" was performed 17th on the night (following Ukraine's Olexandr with "Hasta la vista" and preceding Norway's Jostein Hasselgård with "I'm Not Afraid to Move On").
 For her Eurovision appearance, Mando wore a black gown with a very tight lace-up bodice.
 Her performance featured four backing vocalists, which included her sister and Alex Panayi.

 Voting

-Televoting was an obligatory voting method for all participating countries, which awarded 1, 2, 3, 4, 5, 6, 7, 8, 10 and 12 points to their ten favourite songs, in ascending order.
+Televoting was an obligatory voting method for all participating countries.
+Point values of 1–8, 10 and 12 were awarded to the 10 most popular songs of the televote, in ascending order.
 Countries voted in the same order as they had performed.
-At the close of voting, the performance had received 25 points, placing it 17th in the field of 26 entries.
-As Greece failed to reach the top 11 in the final, the country had to compete in the semi-final of the following year's contest.
+At the close of voting, Greece placed 17th in the field of 26 entries, with the performance having received 25 points.
+This total included the top 12 points from Cyprus, to which the nation also awarded its 12 points.
+As the nation failed to reach the top 11 in the final, the country had to compete in the semi-final of the following year's contest.